 93 Points by Wine Enthusiast

-Quivira Vineyards is planted to traditional Mediterranean varieties of Grenache, Mourvèdre and Syrah, the backbone of most wines made in Provence and the southern Rhone Valley.
+Quivira Vineyards is planted to mimic Mediterranean varieties of Grenache, Mourvèdre and Syrah, the backbone of most wines made in Provence and the southern Rhone Valley.
 Quivira’s home vineyard, Wine Creek Ranch in Dry Creek Valley, possesses a nearly identical climate to Provence, making it the perfect location to nurture the varieties universally considered to make the finest Rosé.
 Quivira’s 2016 Rosé, made with organically grown grapes is a Grenache-dominated vintage with a strawberry aroma followed by a delicate, yet full-flavored palate with flavors of white peach, nectarine, and orange rind.